srimchi/arduino-arcade/README.md

 ## Step 0 of 3

-**NOTE!!!**: This project will be limited to the first 40 teams to request this project.
-Your team MUST submit a request using the [Arduino Team Sign-Up form](https://docs.google.com/forms/d/e/1FAIpQLSdRYKQIbOcWAmC2iy7l5LliY3TPDlalqLLuFsYuoBNJr_80DQ/viewform?usp=sf_link) by 11:59 pm on November 19th. **Only one sign up per team, please**.
+**NOTE!!!**: This project will be limited to the first 45 teams to request this project.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://goo.gl/forms/VDwZfu8N48E5gh7v2) by 11:59 pm on March 25th. **Only one sign up per team, please**.
 Failure to do so will disqualify your team from selecting this project.
-Also note that if the limit of 40 teams is reached, no futher teams will be allowed to complete this project.
-Form your team early and complete the [Arduino Team Sign-Up form](https://docs.google.com/forms/d/e/1FAIpQLSdRYKQIbOcWAmC2iy7l5LliY3TPDlalqLLuFsYuoBNJr_80DQ/viewform?usp=sf_link)!
+Also note that if the limit of 45 teams is reached, no futher teams will be allowed to complete this project.
+Form your team early and complete the [Arduino Team Sign-Up form](https://goo.gl/forms/VDwZfu8N48E5gh7v2)!
 Then your team may complete and submit your proposal, as detailed below.

 ## Step 1 of 3